Vientiane Travel Guide

 Haw Phra Kaew

-Also known as Ho Prakeo and Hor Pha Keo, Haw Phra Kaew shares a name with the one that sits in Grand Palace of Bangkok.
-This temple was once the home to the sacred Emerald Buddha before it was snatched from Siam Kingdom.
+Also known as Ho Prakeo and Hor Pha Keo, Haw Phra Kaew shares a name with the one that sits in the Grand Palace of Bangkok.
+This temple was once the home to the sacred Emerald Buddha before it was snatched from the Siam Kingdom.
 Today, Haw Phra Kaew is still revered for its history and rich cultural significance and plays as a museum holding works of art representing the religious beauty of Laotians.

 Wat Si Saket

-Just cross the street from Haw Phre Kaew stands Wat Si Saket which was the only temple to survive from the attack of the Siamese.
-This is home to a collection of more than 6,000 Buddha sculptures displayed around the temple which can take you even whole day to visit.
+Just cross the street from Haw Phre Kaew stands Wat Si Saket which was the only temple to survive the attack of the Siamese.
+This is home to a collection of more than 6,000 Buddha sculptures displayed around the temple which can take you even a whole day to visit.

 Also known as Buddha Park, Xieng Khuan is located about 25 kilometers from the center of Vientiane.
 This is a very large garden with more than 200 Buddhist statues and Hindu deities that are crafted as unique works of art.
 The most prominent attraction of the garden is a giant reclining Buddha statue measuring 40 meters long.